ironplc/ironplc/README.md

 ## Similar Projects

 * [RuSTy](https://github.com/PLC-lang/rusty) - Structured text compiler written in Rust.
+RuSTy is further along but the LGPL and LGPL licenses are difficult for industrial uses.
 * [msr](https://github.com/slowtec/msr) - A Rust library for industrial automation.
 * [ethercat-rs](https://github.com/birkenfeld/ethercat-rs) - An experimental Rust automation toolbox using the IgH (Etherlab) EtherCAT master.
 * [rustmatic](https://github.com/NOP0/rustmatic) - Rustmatic is a thought experiment on creating a PLC-like environment in Rust.